-Alabama LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Alabama LLC
+Other Taxes and Duties for Your LLC

-Depending on the industry you are in, your Alabama LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on the industry that your LLC operates in, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Or if you import or export goods, you may need to pay certain duties.

-FAQs on Alabama LLC Business Taxes
+FAQs on Alabama Business Taxes

 Yes.
 Alabama does have a sales tax, which may vary among cities and counties.
 You can find more information above.

 Yes.
 Alabama does have a franchise tax, but the state calls it the Alabama Business Privilege Tax.
 You can find more information above.